-- The next NAC meeting will be held on August 3-4, 2023; proposals should be submitted by Friday, June 23, 2023 for consideration at that meeting.
+- The most recent NAC meeting was held on August 3-4, 2023; proposals that were submitted by Friday, June 30, 2023 received full consideration.

 - Proposals for programs and workshops should be submitted using the Google form.
 See below for instructions and preview of the form before you begin.

 - Proposals should have at most three organizers.

 - Common formats proposed are:

 1-5 day stand-alone workshops with up to about 45 participants

 4-12 week programs with up to about 20 people in residence at any time scheduled in Spring, Summer or Fall two years following the NAC meeting, with shorter and interdisciplinary programs generally favored for the Summer slots.
 Programs may include embedded workshops with higher attendance for up to a week, which can be useful for attracting experimentalists, scientists from other domains and scientists from technology companies to interact with theorists.